alexandru-dinu/stegano/README.md

 # Stegano

-Audio Steganography project for Signal Processing class
+Steganography project for Signal Processing class

 Two main methods of concealing a secret in a carrier data were implemented: